GuggisbergSimon/CLD-labo/Labo02/004_Create_Load_Balancer.md

 ...
 ```

-From this output we can identify the IP from which requests are sent by the load balancer : 10.0.18.138 which matches the second resolved address by nslookup
+From this output we can identify the IP from which requests are sent by the load balancer : 10.0.18.138 which matches the second resolved address by nslookup.
+Only one instance of the load balancer handles one request after all, no need to duplicate that request.

 * In the Apache access log identify the health check accesses from the
   load balancer and copy some samples into the report.